How is WSE ensuring the safety of students and staff at the school?

 We will be asking all our students to tell us immediately if they feel unwell, either by calling the school during opening hours or by calling the emergency number outside opening hours if they suspect they have COVID-19 symptoms.

 If a student or staff member appears unwell in school, we may take their temperature using a non-contact thermometer and if we feel they are displaying potential symptoms of COVID-19 they will be asked to return to their homestay or home.
 The student or staff member will be asked to request a COVID-19 test as soon as possible and no later than 5 days after leaving the school premises.
 The test can be requested online.
 If the student or staff member tests positive, everyone in their class ‘bubble’ will be informed.
 However, for data protection reasons, we may not be able to tell you who has tested positive.

 You do not need to pay for a COVID-19 test in the UK.

 If you have symptoms of COVID-19 then you must self-isolate for at least 10 days.
-If you are with a host they will also have to self-isolate.
-If you are in Queens Lodge, then everyone staying there will have to self-isolate as you are regarded as being part of the same household.
+If you are with a host anyone in the household who is over the age of 18 years and 4 months will also have to self-isolate if they haven’t been fully vaccinated.
+If you are in Kings or Queens Lodge, then everyone staying there who is over the age of 18 years and 4 months and hasn’t been fully vaccinated will have to self-isolate.

 During your period of self-isolation we will keep in regular contact with you to ensure that you have everything you need and that you are well.
 You can also keep in contact with us either by calling the school number within working hours or the emergency number outside of working hours.